 Your principal is returned when the loan matures (most loans mature in three to five years) or when the borrower pays the loan in full.
 Companies can prepay (that is, fully repay) a loan at any time, thereby shortening the length of the investment.
 The summary materials for each loan detail the length of the loan.

 - When I purchase Notes, am I loaning directly to a company?

 No. Loans to borrowing companies are divided into many segments referred to as Notes.
-Investors purchase Notes for a loan in $1,000 increments, which entitle the investor to a portion of the loan’s principal and interest payments.
+Investors purchase Notes for a loan in $1,000 increments (minimum 25 notes, as Management’s discretion), which entitle the investor to a portion of the loan’s principal and interest payments.
 Borrowing companies make interest and principal payments to CrowdOut, and CrowdOut then pays investors according to the terms of the Note.

 - When I purchase Notes to invest in a loan, is it a private offering?